What Happened To Neil Armstrong’s Wife, Janet? ‘First Man’ Shows How His Missions Affected Their Marriage

 But even before being labeled an astronaut's wife, she'd founded something else that deeply affected her personally: per their website, she founded the El Lago Aquanauts in 1964.
 Janet herself had done synchronized swimming in college, and even participated in swim shows.
 As Neil prepared to head to the moon, Janet oversaw team training that led them to the 1969 Ohio Senior Finals.

-After she and Neil separated she became a resident of Utah, according to her obituary, where she lived until her very recent death in June 2018, just a few months before First Man was released.
+After she and Neil separated she became a resident of Utah, according to her obituary, where she lived until she recently died in June 2018, just a few months before First Man was released.
 She passed away after a battle with lung cancer.
 Foy told Vulture, "I was never in a room with her.
 I’ll always regret that.
 But at the same time, she mused that for someone who was so very private about her personal life, that may have been for the best.
 "I didn’t want to put her in a position where she was having to talk to some random actress about her marriage," she added.

 Talking with ComingSoon, Foy said of her own research into Janet's life, "I don’t think that she had a public and private self.
 I think she’s a very private person.
 I just think that she wasn’t going to be over expressive or anything like that, but she is very resilient."